310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 We should be able to perform our live in the grand auditorium.

-I feel a li’l bad relying on the legacy left by our seniors, but all the same… as long as we don’t make some huge mistake, we’ll probably be able to proceed to the second half.
+I feel a li’l bad relying on the legacy left by our seniors, but all the same… as long as we don’t make some huge mistake, we’ll prolly be able to proceed to the second half.
 {% endbubble %}

 {% bubble Shinobu v2 %}